ionic-team/stencil-site/docs/introduction/03-getting-started.md

 # Getting Started

-## Starting a new project
+## Starting a New Project

 Stencil requires a recent LTS version of [NodeJS](https://nodejs.org/) and npm.
 Make sure you've installed and/or updated Node before continuing.

 :::note
-Note that you will need to use npm 6 or higher.
+npm 6 or higher is required to proceed
 :::

 ```bash npm2yarn
  npm init stencil
 ```

 Stencil can be used to create standalone components, or entire apps.
-When running `npm init stencil`, you will be provided with a prompt so that you can choose the type of project to start.
+`npm init stencil`, will provide a prompt so that you can choose the type of project to start:

 ```text
 ?
 Select a starter project.